 Data sharing: 10 point checklist

-Many companies need to share personal data with other organisations, be this reciprocal or one-way, a regular activity or ad hoc.
+Many companies need to share personal data with other organisations, be this reciprocal, one-way, a regular activity or ad hoc.

-- Necessity: do you really need to share personal data?
-Consider whether the same objective could be achieved in a different way or whether the data could be anonymised.
-You need to be able to demonstrate the sharing of personal data is necessary.
+- Necessity: Do you really need to share personal data?
+Could the same objective could be achieved in a different way?
+Can data be anonymised?
+We need to be able to demonstrate the sharing of personal data is actually necessary.

-- Transparency: do people know their data is being shared?
-Have you told them, how did you tell them and is this sufficient?
+- Transparency: Do people know their data is being shared?
+Have we told them, how did we tell them and is this sufficient?
 There shouldn’t be any surprises!

-- Data minimisation: can you reduce the amount of personal data you’re sharing?
+- Data minimisation: Can we reduce the amount of personal data we’re sharing?
 Does the other organisation only need a specific sub-set?

-- Individual rights: implement appropriate policies and procedures so people can easily exercise their privacy rights?
+- Individual rights: Are appropriate policies and procedures in place so people can easily exercise their privacy rights?
 Such as erasure requests or DSARs.

-- Retention and destruction: have you decided how long the personal data needs to be kept for?
-Do you have arrangements in place for data destruction when this period ends?
-See our Retention Guidance.
+- Retention and destruction: Have we decided how long the personal data needs to be kept for?
+Do we have arrangements in place for data destruction when this period ends?
+Retention Guidance

-- International transfers: is the personal data being shared with an organisation based outside the UK or EEA?
-It’s important to consider the compliance of any international transfers, especially in our post-Brexit world.
-See the ICO’s guidance on data protection at the end of the transition period.
+- International transfers: Is the personal data being shared with an organisation based outside the UK, or if we’re in Europe outside EEA?
+Have we considered the compliance of any international data transfers?
+International Data Transfers Guide

-- Data Sharing Agreements: do you need an agreement in place to cover the data you’re sharing?
+- Data Sharing Agreements: Should we have an agreement in place to cover the data we’re sharing?
 This could be a separate agreement, or could be covered by the inclusion of specific data protection elements within other contractual terms.
-The Code includes details of what such an agreement should include.
+The ICO’s code includes details of what such an agreement should include.

-- DPIA: should you conduct a Data Protection Impact Assessment (DPIA)?
+- Data Protection Impact Assessments: Do we need to conduct a DPIA.
 Even if the sharing doesn’t fall under the mandatory requirement to carry out an assessment, depending on the nature and sensitivity of the data, it may be a good idea to conduct one anyway.
-A DPIA will help you to cover off all of the above points.
-See our DPIA guide.

-If you’re planning to share children’s data, proceed with extreme care.
-You need to assess how to protect children from the outset.
-You’ll need a compelling reason to share data relating to any under 18s.
+If we’re planning to share children’s data, we should proceed with care.
+We need to assess how to protect children from the outset and we’ll need a compelling reason to share data relating to any under 18s.
 Likely to be a case where a DPIA is a very sound idea.